w3f/Grants-Program/applications/Cyborg.md

 ![photo_2024-02-14_23-43-17](https://github.com/Cyborg-Network/Grants-Program/assets/93442895/d50e7582-8f0f-461a-8668-10a828089404)

-the Substrate blockchain primarily serves as the framework for deploying containered tasks and facilitating smart contracts related to billing functions.
+The Substrate blockchain primarily serves as the framework for deploying containered tasks and facilitating smart contracts related to billing functions.

 Once the docker container is deployed, its workload will be protected by hardware measures to prevent data leakage.